cjdbarlow/Part-One/bias,_types_of_error,_and_confounding.md

   All confounders (known and unknown) are distributed evenly between groups.
 * **Restriction**
   Restricts participants to remove confounders.
-    * Results in reduced generalisablility and does not control all factors
+    * Results in reduced generalisability and does not control all factors
 * **Matching**
   Pairing of similar subjects between groups.
     * May introduce additional confounding, and matching by multiple characteristics is difficult